Best Homeowners Insurance in South Carolina

 Allstate offers the cheapest home insurance rates in the state.
 Farmers is the best company for discounts.
 Nationwide has the best coverage options.

-Find the Cheapest Home Insurance Quotes in South Carolina
+Cheapest home insurance companies in South Carolina

 Allstate is the cheapest home insurance company in South Carolina, with rates that average $1,274 a year, or $106 a month.